 Models are available with thermostatic control to select your preferred heat setting and some include timers to set for certain times of the day.
-Other features available include thermal cut-out, which stops the heater when in danger of overheating and look for ones with a turbo function.
-This is an integrated fan that speeds up the convection process to disperse the heat more quickly.
+Look out for turbo function, an integrated fan that helps disperse the heat more quickly.

-Oil-filled radiators use convection to heat the oil contained within.
-This oil is electrically heated and so doesn’t burn the oil as fuel, meaning there is no need to top-up or replace the oil.
+Oil-filled radiators use convection to heat the oil inside it.
+This oil is electrically heated and so doesn’t burn the oil as fuel, meaning there is no need to top-up or replace it.

-Also commonly known as oil heaters or oil-filled heaters, they offer the most durable option.
-As while their upfront cost is the most expensive of the portable heaters on offer, they’re the best value in the long term as they retain heat most effectively, and so use less electricity to maintain the desired temperature.
-Additionally, their column design is more robust and so is resistant to everyday knocks.
+While their upfront cost is the most expensive of the portable heaters on offer, they’re the best value in the long term as they retain heat most effectively, and so use less electricity.

 This heavier design doesn’t affect its manoeuvrability, as many models come on wheels to ensure ease of movement.
-With this extra bulk, comes a time lag as oil-filled radiators can take longer to heat up than fan and convection heaters.
-Look for models with built-in fan heaters as they combine the best of both worlds.
-Use the fan heater for immediate heat while the radiator warms up, then switch to the radiator once it’s reached temperature for more economical and efficient warmth.
+Oil-filled radiators can take longer to heat up than fan and convection heaters, but look out for models with built-in fan heaters as they combine the best of both worlds.
+Use the fan heater for immediate heat while the radiator warms up, then switch to the radiator once it’s reached temperature.

 Oil-filled radiators are near silent when working and while most commonly used as freestanding, some models can be wall-mounted.
 Like the other heaters, oil-filled radiators feature thermostatic control, overheat cut-out safety functions and timers.